 Join Our Mailing List

-Here’s a news flash that won’t be much of a surprise to anyone who has already completed their treatments for breast cancer – it’s not uncommon for women going through chemotherapy to begin gaining weight.
-On a cosmic level it seems absurd that at a time when life is already being unfair, yet another undesirable side effect could be added to the mix.
+Here’s a news flash: it’s not uncommon for women going through chemotherapy to gain weight.
+That won’t be a surprise to anyone who has already completed their treatments for breast cancer.
+It seems absurd that, at a time when life is already being unfair, this undesirable side effect could be added to the mix.

-If you ask most people what their mental image is of a person who is dealing with cancer, they’d likely describe someone who is thin and gaunt.
-The reality is that a woman may actually start looking a bit cherub-like between the steroids, the hair loss, and the chemical cocktails she is taking.
+If you ask most people to describe a person who is dealing with cancer, they might say something like “thin and gaunt.”
+The reality is that a woman may actually start looking more cherub-like between the steroids, the hair loss, and the chemical cocktails she is taking.

-Women who have been struggling with their weight prior to diagnosis, may actually think they will lose weight during treatment – and while they certainly wouldn’t call this a benefit – they may be hoping the experience will at least allow them to lose some unwanted pounds.
-This is most often not the case.
+Women who have been struggling with their weight prior to diagnosis may actually think they will lose weight during treatment – and while they certainly wouldn’t call this a benefit, they may be hoping the experience will at least allow them to shed some unwanted pounds.
+But this is often not the case.

 Most oncologists will tell their patients that trying to lose weight during chemotherapy is not necessarily a good idea for several reasons.
 Probably most importantly, it’s unwise to deprive your body of essential nutrients at a time when it’s already under incredible stress.

 On an average, women undergoing chemotherapy for breast cancer will gain between five and eight pounds.
 Obviously, some women gain less (or even lose weight) and some women gain more (as much as 25 pounds over their pre-treatment body weight.)

 After struggling to battle breast cancer, battling weight gain can be highly distressing for many women.
 Since our culture places such a high premium on being slender, this added “baggage” comes at a time when a woman may already be feeling less self-confident than usual – and her body image may be suffering as a result.